 If you are in the market for a credit limit increase, you will probably need to contact Chase and ask for it directly.
 Here are a few things to keep in mind before you pick up the phone.

 - Know what you want.
 If your current credit limit is $1,000, don’t ask for a $10,000 limit!
-You are more likely to get the increase you’re looking for if it a reasonable amount.
-A good rule of thumb is to ask for a 10%-25% increase.
+You are more likely to get the increase you’re looking for if it is a reasonable amount.
+A good rule of thumb is to ask for a 10% to 25% increase.

 - Offer to move credit.
 If you already have a large amount of credit from Chase, you can often move credit around from one card to another to get an increase on a specific card.
 If you are opening a new account, offering to take credit from one card to put towards the new one can help get you approved.

 - Be polite.
 This one is simple, but it still counts.
 The person on the other end of the line is just doing their job, so it’s never a good idea to be rude if you don’t get what you want.